900 glowing orbs to sway in Madison Square Park this winter

 “Walking around on the walkways, you can talk to neighbors and people in the park can communicate,” he said.

-This project, while somewhat similar to his previous work, will work off the winter setting to make the park light up in the darkest days and create an otherwordly experience.
+This project, while somewhat similar to his previous work, will play off the winter setting to make the park light up in the darkest days and create an otherworldly experience.

 The installation will run daily through midnight until March 25.